m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 If we have a write-update situation, that coherence traffic will update the value of the other caches with the new value of the lock.
 If the lock was busy before the write-update event, and the lock remains busy after the write-update event, there is no problem.
 The CPU can keep spinning on the cached copy.

 However, write-invalidate will invalidate the cached copy.
-Even if the value hasn’t changed, the invalidation will force the CPU to go to main memory to execute the atomic.
+Even if the value hasn't changed, the invalidation will force the CPU to go to main memory to execute the atomic.
 What this means is that any time another CPU executes an atomic, all of the other CPUs will be invalidated and will have to go to memory.

 ## Spinlock "Delay" Alternatives
 We can introduce a delay in order to deal with the problems introduced by the `test_and_set` and `test_and_test_and_set` spin locks.